cuadratico/NothingK/README.md

 https://www.virustotal.com/gui/file/9179f3e0839a921a108b954b979c23cc72d4219c76097f0a019ac7cf98e0dd4f?nocache=1

 # Where to download Nothing K
-So far, Nohting K is only on this profile.
-The other versions are not mine and may not be safe.
+So far, NothingK is only available in this repo and Izzysoft.
+It's also being approved for F-Droid.
+Other platforms not mentioned that contain NothingK may not be secure.
 Be careful.

 # Technologies used